molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 `setFieldValue` triggers a fake `input` event.
-This triggers the Directive’s event handler. `11` is greater than the threshold `10`, so the class should be added.
+This triggers the Directive’s event handler. `11` is greater than the threshold `10`, so the class is added.
 We still need to call `detectChanges` so the DOM is updated.

 The last spec makes sure that the threshold is still considered as a safe value.
 No warning should be shown.